Learn how to create a happy camper T-shirt with freezer paper, fabric paint, and a Cricut. In this tutorial, you will use the Cricut to cut a stencil.

 You DO NOT need to mirror the design when using this technique.

-Follow the prompts in Cricut Design Space as to when to load your mat and begin cutting.
+Follow Cricut Design Space's prompts regarding when to load your mat and begin cutting.

 Since freezer paper is thin and tends to roll up on itself, I have found the easiest way to weed is to keep the paper on the LightGrip Mat.

-Using a weeding tool remove the positive parts of the design so only the negative is left.
+Using a weeding tool removes the design's positive parts so only the negative is left.

 Don't forget the small pieces inside the letters.

-Now that you have your stencil cut out and ready to go, it's time to apply it to your t-shirt.
+Now that your stencil is cut out and ready to go, it's time to apply it to your t-shirt.

 Carefully peel back the outer part of the stencil from the LightGrip Mat.

-Once you've got it in the right spot, begin applying heat around the stencil with the Cricut EasyPress Mini on the highest heat setting.
+Once you've got it in the right spot, use the Cricut EasyPress Mini on the highest heat setting to apply heat around the stencil.

 The wax on the back of the Freezer Paper will temporarily adhere to the fabric on the shirt.

-Remove the letters from the cutting mat and lay them out inside the stencil about where they will go.
-You don't want to adhere them to the shirt until you have the stencil pieces evenly spaced.
+Remove the letters from the cutting mat and lay them inside the stencil, about where they will go.
+You don't want to adhere them to the shirt until the stencil pieces are evenly spaced.

 Apply heat to each piece to adhere it to the shirt.